Elena Rybakina

+As a junior, Rybakina reached a career-high junior ranking of No. 3.
+Born and playing as a Russian, she switched federations to Kazakhstan in June 2018, having just entered the world's top 200.
+Her first consistent success on the WTA Tour came in mid-2019 and included her first tour title at the Bucharest Open and her top 100 debut.
+Rybakina made a breakthrough in 2020, during which she led the tour with five finals.
+She continued to improve, reaching the semifinals of the Tokyo Olympics, and marked her career highlight by winning the 2022 Wimbledon Championships.
+Her 2023 season saw her reach the Australian Open final, win two WTA 1000 titles, and reach the world No. 3 ranking.
+In 2025, she won the 2025 WTA Finals.

 Rybakina is noted for her excellent serve and can generate high-powered groundstrokes.
-She plays primarily from the baseline and has good movement for her height.
+She plays primarily from the baseline.

 Early life and background

-Elena Rybakina was born on 17 June 1999 in Moscow.
-She started playing sports with her older sister from a very young age, originally focusing on gymnastics and ice skating.
+Elena Rybakina was born on 17 June 1999 in Moscow to Andrey Rybakin and Ekaterina.
+She started playing sports with her older sister, Anna, from a very young age, originally focusing on gymnastics and ice skating.
 Upon being told that she was too tall to become a professional in either of those sports, her father suggested she switch to tennis instead because of his interest in the sport.
 Rybakina began playing tennis at the age of six.

 Rybakina moved from the Dynamo Sports Club to the Spartak Tennis Club, where she had several accomplished coaches.
 She trained with former top-10 player Andrey Chesnokov and former top-100 player Evgenia Kulikovskaya.
 One of her fitness coaches was Irina Kiseleva, a World Championship gold medalist in the modern pentathlon.

 Rybakina did not have individual training until she was a junior, instead practicing in a group of about eight players up until age 15 and a group of four players through age 18.
 She also only played tennis about two hours per day and trained in fitness for three hours a day.
 Her time for tennis was limited in part because she attended a regular high school not specialized for athletes and needed to balance tennis with schoolwork.